KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## rpcallowip

-`rpcallowip` tells the daemon which ip addresses are acceptable for receiving RPC commands.
+`rpcallowip` tells the daemon which ip addresses are acceptable for receiving rpc commands.

-By default, only RPC connections from localhost are allowed.
+By default, only rpc connections from localhost are allowed.

 Specify as many `rpcallowip=` settings as you like to allow connections from other hosts, either as a single IPv4/IPv6 or with a subnet specification.

 ::: warning
-Opening up the RPC port to hosts outside your local trusted network is NOT RECOMMENDED.
+Opening up the rpc port to hosts outside your local trusted network is NOT RECOMMENDED.
 The rpcpassword is transmitted over the network unencrypted.
-Also note that anyone that can authenticate on the RPC port can steal your keys and take over the server.
+Also note that anyone that can authenticate on the rpc port can steal your keys and take over the server.
 [For more information click here](https://github.com/zcash/zcash/issues/1497).
 :::

 #### :pushpin: Examples: